Russia presses invasion to outskirts of Ukrainian capital | Politics

 The invasion began early Thursday with a series of missile strikes on cities and military bases, and then quickly followed with a multi-pronged ground assault that rolled troops in from several areas in the east; from the southern region of Crimea, which Russia annexed in 2014; and from Belarus to the north.

-Ukrainian officials said they lost control of the decommissioned Chernobyl nuclear power plant, scene of the world's worst nuclear disaster, and civilians in many parts of the country piled into trains and cars to flee.
+After Ukrainian officials said they lost control of the decommissioned Chernobyl nuclear power plant, scene of the world's worst nuclear disaster, Russia said Friday it was working with the Ukrainians to secure the plant.
+There was no corroboration of such cooperation from the Ukrainian side.

-Zelenskyy said in a video address that 137 "heroes", including 10 military officers, had been killed and 316 people wounded.
+Zelenskyy said that 137 "heroes," including 10 military officers, had been killed, and one of his advisers said about 400 Russian forces had died.
+Moscow has given no casualty count.
+Neither claim could be independently verified.

-He concluded an emotional speech by saying that "the fate of the country depends fully on our army, security forces, all of our defenders".
-He also said the country had heard from Moscow that ''they want to talk about Ukraine's neutral status'' - a reference to its demand that the country drop its bid to join to western NATO alliance.

 Fearing a Russian attack on the capital city, thousands of people went deep underground as night fell, jamming Kyiv's subway stations.